CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 **Outcome:**

-- 🏆 Best configuration **leaves the YOLOv12s backbone and PAN neck unchanged** (incl. the 0.50 width multiplier of the "s" scale) and enhances **only the detection head**
+- 🏆 The best configuration **leaves the YOLOv12s backbone and PAN neck unchanged** — including the 0.50 width multiplier inherited from the standard "s" model scale — and enhances **only the detection head** with the five append-only modules, whose hyperparameters were fixed by the B5 sweeps
 - ❌ The **P2/five-scale extension performed below the 3-scale design** while sharply increasing compute and memory
 - ❌ Every large-receptive-field variant at P3 **degraded** small-object accuracy → P3 restricted to 3×3/5×5 depth-wise kernels
 - ✅ Square-kernel dose–response sweep k ∈ {7, 11, 15} → **k = 11**, near-flat behavior around the optimum (robust choice)
 - ✅ 640 px input confirmed against 800/960 px (no improvement)
+- 📎 Characteristics of all tested variants are documented in the **Supplementary Material** and in this repository

 </details>